ThomasKaiser/sbc-bench/results/ARMv8-Crypto-Extensions.md

-# ARMv8 Crypto Extensions
+# ARM's Crypto Extensions

 ### Basics

-SoC vendors who license ARMv8 cores (usually 64-bit capable) can decide between certain optional features: for example cryptographic acceleration called ['ARMv8 Cryptography Extensions'](https://developer.arm.com/documentation/ddi0500/e/CJHDEBAF).
+SoC vendors who license ARMv8/ARMv9 cores (usually 64-bit capable) can decide between certain optional features: for example cryptographic acceleration called ['Cryptography Extensions'](https://developer.arm.com/documentation/ddi0500/e/CJHDEBAF).

 Usually SoC vendors do, the only known exceptions are early Cortex-A53 SoCs like Qualcomm's Snapdragon 410, Amlogic's very first 64-bit SoC S905 (used only on ODROID-C2 and NanoPi K2), Phytium's FTC662 core and BroadCom's SoCs powering all 64-bit capable Raspberry Pis except BCM2712: those lack any crypto acceleration and perform way lower than all other 64-bit ARM SoCs in this area.